shanifahammed/Project-Status/alMarriKitchenApp.md

 - [ ] UAE VAT is 5%, please therefore make default is 5% (instead of 10%)
 - [ ] Please provide a field to enter LPO NUMBER (optional)
-- [ ] While saving invoice please provide an option to save as 1) DRAFT INVOICE 2) CONFIRMED INVOICE DRAFT INVOICE can be edited or changed until saving as CONFIRMED INVOICE After saving as CONFIRMED INVOICE then it cannot be edited or reversed (except the administrator)
+- [ ] While saving invoice please provide an option to save as 1) DRAFT INVOICE 2) CONFIRMED INVOICE DRAFT INVOICE can be edited or changed until saving as CONFIRMED INVOICE.
+After saving as CONFIRMED INVOICE then it cannot be edited or reversed (except the administrator)
 - [ ] PAGE FOOTER records only appear in end of the INVOICE, now it is appearing in all page. (if invoice having more than 1 page let it appear only the last page)

 ## PURCHASE INVOICE